 How can I make my small kitchen look bigger?

 Use light colors on cabinets and walls, install reflective backsplashes, and layer lighting with task and ambient sources.
-Extending cabinets to the ceiling, choosing streamlined hardware, and reducing visual clutter through smart storage also create a more spacious feel.
+Extending cabinets to the ceiling, choosing minimal hardware, and reducing visual clutter through smart storage also create a more spacious feel.

 Should I choose open shelving or closed cabinets in a small kitchen?